nvaccess/addon-datastore/README.md

   - This repository acts as a back-end database, it is open and easy to inspect.
   - Since our needs are simple, preconfigured "views" of the data will suffice.
 - `nvaccess/validateNvdaAddonMetadata` GitHub Repository
-  - Location of the metadata / submission schema
+  - Metadata / submission schema.
-  - Location tools used to test the metadata
+  - Tools used to validate the submission.
 - NV Access server - To provide the endpoint for "available Addons" meta-data
   - While this is technically not necessary, it provides a good separation from implementation.
     If we wished to change our storage mechanism, we would not be breaking old versions of NVDA.